pipe-cd/pipecd/docs/content/en/docs/operator-manual/control-plane/installation.md

 ### 1. Adding helm chart repository

 Installing the control-plane will be done via the helm chart sourced in [pipe-cd/manifests](https://github.com/pipe-cd/manifests/tree/master/manifests/pipecd) GitHub repository.
-That chart is also published in the Helm chart repository at `https://charts.pipecd.dev`.
+That chart is published in the Helm chart repository at `https://charts.pipecd.dev`.

 So before installing PipeCD, let's add the above Helm chart repository to your Helm client by the following command: